Sturt National Park, Outback NSW

 Drives and walks are popular in this unique reserve, with camping areas at Dead Horse Gully, Mount Wood, Olive Downs and Fort Grey.
 They all have toilets, gas barbecues and water.
 Camping fees apply, but bookings are not necessary, Ring (08) 8091 3308 for further information.

-The northern and western border of Sturt National Park is famous Dingo Fence that stretches from the Darling Downs in Queensland to the Eyre peninsula on cliffs of the Nullarbor Plain, massive 5,000+ kilometres.
+The northern and western border of Sturt National Park is the famous Dingo Fence that stretches from the Darling Downs in Queensland to the Eyre peninsula on cliffs of the Nullarbor Plain, massive 5,000+ kilometres.

 The eastern section features adventurous drives including the Gorge Loop Road and the Jump-Ups Loop Road, exploring this eroded mountain range.
 Of course, a trip to Cameron Corner is a must.
 Or take a trek along Middle Road for fantastic vistas at regular lookouts along the way.
 Fort Grey, Olive Downs and Dead Horse Gully or up to Mt Wood's summit are also excellent options for moderate walks.

 - The Gorge Loop Road: This trip around Mt Wood and the Mount Wood Hills covers the outdoor pastoral heritage museum, Mt Wood Homestead & shearers quarters, the Gibber and Mitchell Grass Plains, the Twelve Mile Creek Gorge, and the old pastoral remains at Torrens Bore and Horton Park Station.
 Wildlife such as Emu, Kangaroo, and Wedge-Tail eagles are commonly sighted.